LidiaKovac/learning-management-system-FE/README.md

 BY NEXT WEEK:
  feedback for homework, which includes:
   - ~change event model to include homework~
-  - homeoworks have different structure
   - homework can have comments
-  - homework can be of graded type or not
+  - ~homework can be of graded type or not ~